Christopher Morel Player Props: Cubs vs. Padres

 - Morel is batting .270 with three doubles, nine home runs and five walks.

-- Morel has picked up a hit in 14 of 20 games this season, with multiple hits five times.

-- He has homered in nine games this year (45.0%), leaving the park in 11.4% of his trips to the plate.
+- Looking at the 20 games he has played this season, he's went deep in nine of them (45.0%), and in 11.4% of his trips to the dish.

-- Morel has picked up an RBI in 50.0% of his games this season, with more than one RBI in 20.0% of his games.
-He has also plated three or more runs in one contest.
+- Morel has picked up an RBI in 50.0% of his games this year, with two or more RBI in 20.0% of his games.
+He has also produced three or more runs in one contest.

-- He has scored in 12 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.